kshieldsDTS/code-every-day/code-every-day/log.md

 **Today's Progress**: Made committment to 100 days of coding.

-**Thoughts**: I'm a firm believer that reps are the best way to learn how to do anything better, whether its bench pressing or coding.
+**Thoughts**: I'm a firm believer that reps are the best way to learn how to do anything better, whether its swimming or coding.
 I hope to come out of this challenge as a better coder!
 Today I'll be learning SQL in class and doing a few Codewars Katas to make sure I've got the fundamentals down.

 **Link(s) to work**: